skn0012/cse15l-lab-reports/week-1-lab-report.md

 # **Week 1 Lab Report**
-## How to log into a course-specific account on ieng6!
+## How to Log Into a Course-specific Account on ieng6!
   1. Download VSCode

       * https://code.visualstudio.com/download